smatechnologies/zos-agent-docs/docs/customization.md

 If your installation standards do not allow the addition of libraries to APF list or LINKLST concatenations, you have to copy the contents of the SMA Opcon LINKLIB to defined libraries with the proper APF and LINKLST characteristics (e.g., SYS1.LINKLIB).
 However, your installation and maintenance procedures for XPS390 need to reflect the changes so subsequent maintenance releases applies properly.
 SMA supplies an IEBCOPY job in highlevel.midlevel.INSTLIB(LINKLST) to perform a link list copy.

 With some customization, it is possible to run the z/OS agent without updating the link list.
+This can also be used to support multiple versions of the agent for testing.

 - Modify all JCL that references agent programs with the appropriate JOBLIB or STEPLIB.
+ - On a SYSPLEX, set the XPSPLEX parm to use an XPSPLEX PROC with a STEPLIB matching the agent.
 - Make a copy of the IEESYSAS system procedure, adding a STEPLIB for the agent library.
   - Modify the XPSDYNAM entry in XPSPRMxx to identify the copy.
 - Load XPSASCRE into LPA.